 Automation addresses repetitive work that consumes time:

-- Status progression: work items move automatically between columns based on completion criteria or external triggers.
+- Status progression: Work items move automatically between columns based on completion criteria or external triggers.

-- Assignment routing: new requests are automatically routed and assigned according to rules and team capacity.
+- Assignment routing: New requests are automatically routed and assigned according to rules and team capacity.

-- Deadline tracking: automated reminders and escalations flag approaching deadlines before work falls behind.
+- Deadline tracking: Automated reminders and escalations flag approaching deadlines before work falls behind.

 For instance, when a writer marks content as “Complete,” the board can automatically move the card to “Review,” notify the editor, and create a calendar reminder for the review deadline.